UK, US or Australia – where should you study?

 A standard undergraduate degree in the UK is three years – unless you’re going to university in Scotland, which is four years.
 A standard undergraduate degree all over the US, however, is four years – so you can expect a longer education at a US university.

 Students from the UK typically have 13 years of schooling before they go to university, while students from many other countries, including the US, only have 12 years of schooling before university.
-That’s why UK universities often ask international students to take a pathway programme first, when it isn’t always required for a US degree.
+That’s why UK universities often ask international students to take a pathway program first, when it isn’t always required for a US degree.

 What learning style suits you?

 In the US, you may mostly take classes in lecture halls with follow-up seminars during your first year.
-The purpose of this is to introduce all of the freshers to the main topics of the programme, but as the years go by, your classes should decrease in size.
+The purpose of this is to introduce all of the freshers to the main topics of the program, but as the years go by, your classes should decrease in size.

-You won’t receive much homework throughout the year in the UK other than reading assignments – your coursework and exams will be at the end of the year and will determine your overall grade.
+You won’t receive much homework throughout the year in the UK and Australia other than reading assignments – your coursework and exams will be at the end of the year and will determine your overall grade.
 This teaches you key organisational skills and how to be self-motivated.

 The US, however, gives far more assignments such as tests, quizzes, projects, research papers and presentations throughout the term.
 So, if you prefer a more structured approach to homework with regular grades, then the US could be the place for you to study.